Glitched/CHC-Scoreboard-Refresher/Readme.md

 ERROR: Blocked a frame with origin "null" from accessing a cross-origin frame.
 ```

 You can disable this security feature by launching Chrome with the flag `--disable-web-security`.
 Again, this is a very bad idea if you use this browser for anything other than this.
 Do not do it.
-I have not tried it, but [this Firefox add-on](https://addons.mozilla.org/en-Us/firefox/addon/cors-everywhere/) should accomplish the same task.
+[This Firefox add-on](https://addons.mozilla.org/en-Us/firefox/addon/cors-everywhere/) should accomplish the same task.

 ### Firefox users:

-This uses Javascript that has not been implemented until Firefox 52 beta.
-Please make sure you are using that version to use this site.
+This uses Javascript that has not been implemented until Firefox 52 beta, but in my testing it has been having trouble with iframes, so use at your own peril.